batorlancs/formtask/README.md

 }
 ```

 To handle PDF files, it first uploads the pdf file to firebase storage.
-When it is uploaded it get the URL of the file, and passes it in as the value to the CV field in employee data.
+When it is uploaded, it gets the URL of the file, and passes it in as the value to the CV field in employee data.
 Then, it uploads it to the employees subcollection.
 ```
 const uploadEmployee = async (companyRef, index) => {